OandONE/fast_rub/README.md

 <img src="https://fast-rub.ParsSource.ir/icon.jpg">

-# fast rub
+# Fast Rub

-This Python library is for Rubika bots and is currently being updated.
+This Python library is for Rubika bots.

+This library is extremely fast and can send requests to the Rubika server in an optimized and ultra-fast manner, handling your bot in the best possible way.

-## fast rub
+## Fast Rub

 - 1 fast
 - 2 simple syntax